Rock Island fire sprinkler policy stirs controversy with builders

 Marty points to 17 recent fire deaths within 60 miles of the Quad Cities.

-While some homes already included sprinklers before the ordinance, builders say it will discourage new construction in Rock Island.
+While some recent homes included sprinklers before the ordinance, builders say it will discourage new construction in Rock Island.

 "A fire sprinkler costs $6-8,000," said Scott Webster, QCBR vice president.
 "If they can build that in Moline for $6,000 or $7,000 cheaper four blocks away, why wouldn't you?"